eyereasoner/rdfpackages/README.md

 # Reasongraphs

-## Reasongraphs are proofs in RDF supported by reasoning and querying in RDF
+## Reasongraphs are proofs described in RDF supported by logic described in RDF

 ### Reasoning with forward rules described in RDF as
 ```